-Provo City Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of August 14th, 2022, Provo City Housing Authority has 2 waiting lists that are open now or opening soon.
+Provo City Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Provo City Housing Authority offers Public Housing and Section 8 Housing rental assistance in Provo.